emailuchenna/emailuchenna/README.md

 - 👋 Hi, I’m @emailuchenna
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning Node Js and React
-- 💞️ I’m looking to collaborate on JavaScript
+- 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me emailuchenna@gmail.com and +2347037114608

 <!---